pachterlab/splitcode-tutorial/docs/source/reference_guide.rst

      - Extracts UMI-like sequences
    * - @trim-5
      - 4
-     - Number of bases to trim from 5′ end of each read
+     - Number of bases to trim from 5′ end (done first before any tag operations or other trimming operations)
    * - @trim-3
      - 6
-     - Number of bases to trim from 3′ end of each read
+     - Number of bases to trim from 3′ end (done first before any tag operations or other trimming operations)
    * - @filter-len
      - 10-100
      - Filter reads based on length (min_length:max_length)